Skip to content

 Network/Prefix A specific destination subnet in CIDR notation (e.g., 1.1.1.0/24)

-Network Group Apply this route to a named group of prefixes configured under Network Objects
+Network Group Apply this route to a named group of prefixes, FQDNs, or applications.
+See Network Groups.

 IPv4 Nexthop IP/Interface